dlarue/ESP-1ch-Gateway-v2.0/README.md

 - static char *wpa[WPASIZE][2] contains the array of known WiFi access points the Gateway will connect to.
 Make sure that the dimensions of the array are correctly defined in the WPASIZE settings.
 - Only the sx1276 (and HopeRF 95) radio modules are supported at this time.
-The sx1272 code should be working without much works, but as I do not have one of these modules available I cannot test this.
+The sx1272 code should be working without much work, but as I do not have one of these modules available I cannot test this.
 - This software allows to connect to 2 servers at the same time (as most gateways do BTW).
 Make sure that you set: